LogicalOverflow/MasterStats/README.md

 ### Respecting Rate Limits
 As both the Riot API as well as the reads and writes to DynamoDB are limited I had to ensure I do not run too many requests too fast.
-After some research, I found [Guavas RateLimiter](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/RateLimiter.html), which does exactly what I need.
-I created an instance per API region and called the rate limiters acquire to wait for available capacity.
+After some research I found [Guavas RateLimiter](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/RateLimiter.html), which does exactly what I need.
+I created an instance per API region amd called the rate limiters acquire to wait for available capacity.

-For DynamoDB rate limiters are used as well with two rate limiters for each table and global secondary index (one for reading and one write for writing), and whenever a database action is performed, the rate limiters are used to ensure the provisioned throughput is not exceeded.
+For DynamoDB rate limiters are used as well with two rate limiters for each table and global secondary index (one for reading and one write for writing), and whenever an database action is performed, the rate limiters are used to ensure the provisioned throughput is not exceeded.
 Additionally, the rate limiters limits are requested directly from the database.
 This way the capacities can be updated and the code will automatically use the new rate limits.
-The local rate limits are updated every night as the first step of the nightly data updating process because this way these updates always use up-to-date rate limits.
+The local rate limits are updated every night as first step of the nightly data updating process, because this way these updates always use up-to-date rate limits.